KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 ## How does LoRa technology work?
 And what are the advantages?

 LoRa (long range): Long range, low power wireless platform.
 A popular IoT wireless protocol.
-Similar to GSM, measurement data from the KELLER sensor can be sent away wireless to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
+Similar to Cellular Radio, measurement data from the KELLER sensor can be sent away wireless to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
-LoRa has the advantages over GSM that it is cheaper and requires less power (smaller, cheaper battery)
+LoRa has the advantages over Cellular Radio that it is cheaper and requires less power (smaller, cheaper battery)

 See <https://docs.pressuresuite.com/sending-technology/lora-technology/>